Bay Books

 Bay Books is proud to be partnering with our neighbors at Northern Latitudes Distillery to offer a unique opportunity for exploring excellent literature by Michigan authors, while enjoying Michigan-made craft spirits.
 Let’s read and drink LOCAL!

-Meetings will be held on the last Thursday of each month (unless otherwise announced) at the new Northern Latitudes Distillery (7150 E Duck Lake Rd, Lake Leelanau).
+Meetings will be held on the last Thursday of each month (unless otherwise announced) at the new Northern Latitudes Distillery (7150 E Duck Lake Rd, Lake Leelanau) in the Production Observation Room.
 Book Club cocktail specials will be offered at each meeting, along with a variety of mocktail and coffee/tea options.

 Looking forward to seeing you, discussing some outstanding books, and having a few beverages along the way!
 Cheers!